 Prometheus and Grafana can be enabled on each admin cluster and user cluster.
 Prometheus and Grafana is recommended for application teams with prior experience with those products, or for operational teams who prefer to retain application metrics within the cluster and for troubleshooting issues when network connectivity is lost.

-Google has worked with several third-party logging and monitoring solution providers to help their products work well with Anthos clusters on bare metal.
+Google has worked with several third-party logging and monitoring solution providers to help their products work well with GKE on Bare Metal.
 These include Datadog, Elastic, and Splunk.
 Additional validated third parties will be added in the future.

-The following solution guides are available for using third-party solutions with Anthos clusters on bare metal:
+The following solution guides are available for using third-party solutions with GKE on Bare Metal:

-- Monitoring Anthos clusters on bare metal with the Elastic Stack
+- Monitoring GKE on Bare Metal with the Elastic Stack

-- Collect logs on Anthos clusters on bare metal with Splunk Connect
+- Collect logs on GKE on Bare Metal with Splunk Connect

-How Logging and Monitoring for Anthos clusters on bare metal works
+How Logging and Monitoring for GKE on Bare Metal works

 Cloud Logging and Cloud Monitoring are installed and activated in each cluster when you create a new admin or user cluster.